tugberkugurlu/ReactJsSamples/ReactReduxFormSample/README.md

 The question here is this: how should I communicate the selection from `CountrySelectionForm` component to `CitySelectionForm` component?
 Options:

- - Inside the `PersonCreationForm` component by just hooking up the `onCountrySelected` prop of `CountrySelectionForm` and passing the result to `CitySelectionForm` through is `country` prop.
+ - Inside the `PersonCreationForm` component by just hooking up the `onCountrySelected` prop of `CountrySelectionForm` and passing the result to `CitySelectionForm` through its `country` prop.
 No need to go through Redux for this communication.
 However, changing the `country` prop triggers a change in `CitySelectionForm` to get cities based on selected country from Redux store.
  - On country selection, `PersonCreationForm` component dispatches the action indicating which country is selected.
 Based on that, `PersonCreationForm` gets notified and passes the result to `CitySelectionForm` through is `country` prop.
 That triggers a change in `CitySelectionForm` to get cities based on selected country from Redux store.
  - On country selection, `PersonCreationForm` component dispatches the action indicating which country is selected.
 Based on that, `CitySelectionForm` gets notified.
 That triggers a change in `CitySelectionForm` to get cities based on selected country from Redux store.